 The Schedule of Classes and detailed registration information are posted to the Law School's website as information becomes available.
 Changes/updates are made to the online schedule as they occur.
 Students can also look for specific course offerings on Patriot Web.

 Schedule adjustments can be made with no penalties during the first week of each term.
-Beyond the first week, please check the registration materials for add/drop deadlines and penalties.
+Beyond the first week, please check the registration materials and the Academic Calendar for add/drop and withdrawal deadlines and penalties.
 After deadlines set for each semester students must withdraw from courses.
 All withdrawals will be recorded as a “W”, absent a waiver per Academic Regulation 3-6(b).

-A blue request form (located both in the Law Records Office and in the rack just outside the office) or a written request with the student's signature must be submitted when requesting a transcript.
+A blue request form (located both online and in the Law Records Office) or a written request with the student's signature must be submitted when requesting a transcript.
 Requests are usually processed the same day they are requested.
 If the Law Records Office is closed, requests can be put in the after-hours drop slot and it will be processed as soon as possible the next work day.

-Requests may also be faxed (703-993-8019) or emailed (firstname.lastname@example.org) to the Law Records Office at 703-993-8019.
+Requests may also be faxed (703-993-8019) or emailed (firstname.lastname@example.org) to the Law Records Office.
 Please provide the following information:

 We cannot fax or electronically send transcripts or other educational records.

-- name and student ID number with SIGNATURE
+- name and student G number with SIGNATURE

 - Years of attendance (or graduation)